truecharts/public/docs/development/apps-gui-wishlist.md

 - Allow `show_if` and `show_subquestions_if` to to use values for evaluation from parent variables [NAS-110751](https://jira.ixsystems.com/browse/NAS-110751)
 - Add option for separators and whitespace in questions.yaml [NAS-110750](https://jira.ixsystems.com/browse/NAS-110750)
 - Validate regex defined in questions.yaml when focus leaves input field.
+- Set custom message to display when `valid_chars` is not matched.
+- Add ability to save a PVC backup even on app delete
+- Add ability to restore a PVC backup from a deleted app

 Join our [discord](https://truecharts.org/discord) to make a new suggestion.